New York City. Gotham. The Big Apple. The City of Dreams. The Capital of the World. The

 Center Centre of the Universe.

-I suppose before Lloyd I had never really believed I would make it to New York.
+I suppose before meeting Lloyd, I had never really believed I would make it to New York.
 Not because the lure wasn’t strong.
 I’m not sure what it was.
 Maybe I just felt that the USA was way out of my grasp and something to be admired from afar.

 It’s been almost one month since we left and I still can’t shake the thoughts and feelings away.

 So much happened in those two weeks.